aishasyed/reordering/README.md

 # reordering
-Code for reorder sequence generation algorithm and Dummynet extension
+Implementations of the reorder sequence generation algorithm and Dummynet extension for enabling reordering.